wennbergsmithe/LibraryAnalyzer/README.md

 This method was used as a free, but more labor inensive alternative to Apple's pre-existing APIs.

+FinalReport.pdf outlines the details and results of the project.

+charts.zip contains interactive charts produced by this program.

 In operating systems pre-Catalina, iTunes allowed 3rd party applications to have access to an updated XML file at all times.
 This support ended with MacOS Catalina.
 As a result, the XML file must be generated manually.

 ### Dependencies:<br>